Credit Utilization Calculator

-The credit utilization ratio is an essential value for the banks as it remains unchanged once you are paying off one debt using another one.
+The credit utilization ratio is an essential value for the banks as it remains unchanged once you are paying off one debt (as you do with a credit card — you can find out more at our credit card payoff calculator) using another one.
 This value alone provides more adequate data as you might have used all the credit from one credit line, but still have many other lines opened to prove that there are no issues with your cash flow.

-Thanks to credit utilization rate, you may manage your household's budget .
+Thanks to credit utilization rate, you may manage your calculated budgets.
 Keeping track of cash from all credit lines is used to take a big picture on your balance.

 The tool will help you understand if the credit lines you already have are sufficient, or you need to ask for a bigger limit.
 Once the credit utilization rate is high, it may be helpful to increase the limit to keep the cash flow stable.

 Your credit utilization may be low for an extended period, which means that the credit limit you have maybe too big.
 You may try to reduce this limit so that your creditworthiness (how the banks see you as a potential borrower) improves.